 Best multifunctional portable air conditioner with 11,000 BTU/h (2.9kW) cooling capacity, dehumidifying and fan-only functions, and temperature sensor.

-Top 7 Portable Air Conditioners for Australians: Stay Cool Anywhere
+Top 7 Portable Air Conditioners

-Whether you’re looking for a portable AC for small rooms, large rooms, or even a model with multiple functions, Here is a detailed breakdown of the best seven air conditioners to help you find the perfect fit for your needs and space.
+Whether you’re looking for a portable AC for small rooms, large rooms, or even a model with multiple functions, here is a detailed breakdown of the best seven air conditioners to help you find the perfect fit for your needs and space.

 1. Dimplex DCP16C